 The Basics of SEER and SEER 2

-SEER is determined by dividing the cooling output during a typical cooling season—measured in British thermal units, or BTUs—by the energy consumed in the process as measured in watt-hours.
-These statistics are created under specific test conditions to establish consistency.
+SEER is determined by dividing the cooling output during a normal cooling season—measured in British thermal units, or BTUs—by the energy consumed in the process as measured in watt-hours.
+These calculations are created under special test conditions to establish consistency.

 New SEER Rating Standards for 2023